13 Best things to do in Krakow:

 St Mary’s Basilica is probably the most well-known building in Poland.
 The church itself is beautiful inside and has the most amazing Gothic altarpiece worthy of a visit just on its own.
 However, you can also buy a separate ticket to climb the 239 steps to the top and take in fabulous views of the market square and beyond.

 If you are lucky you may also get to see the bugler that plays the hejnal from one of the windows in the tower.
 Legend has it that hundreds of years ago as Mongol troops approached the city, a bugler sounded the alarm, however, he was hit by an arrow mid tune and died.
 He had done enough to save the city though as the gates to the city were closed in time.
 Since then a bugler had played the same tune every hour and stops abruptly at the same point each time in honour of the bugler who died.
 If you plan a trip up the tower right you may even get the chance to watch the bugler play.

-Please note though tickets to go up the tower are limited each day and you will be given a specific time to climb up with a guide.
-Make sure you buy tickets early in the day to be sure of a chance to visit and at a time suitable for you.
+Please note tickets to go up the tower are limited each day, you will be given a specific time to climb up with a guide.
+Make sure you buy tickets early in the day to be sure of a chance to visit at a time suitable for you.
 Tickets are bought at the ticket office opposite the side entrance to the church.

 For more details on visiting St Mary’s Basilica check out the official website here.

 Looking for something a little more relaxing whilst in Krakow?
 Then why not take a little cruise down the River Wisla.
 If you go to the banks of the river close to Wewel Castle you will find a variety of boats offering leisurely cruises.
 On board you can sit back and relax enjoying the informative commentary whilst enjoying a drink from the bar.